rproepp/spykeviewer/doc/source/installation.rst

 Alternatively, you can get the latest version directly from GitHub at https://github.com/rproepp/spykeviewer.

-The master branch (selected by default) always contains the current stable version.
-If you want the latest development version (not recommended unless you need some features that do not exist in the stable version yet), select the develop branch.
+The master branch always contains the current stable version.
+If you want the latest development version, use the develop branch (selected by default).
 You can download the repository from the GitHub page or clone it using git and then install from the resulting folder::

 $ python setup.py install